 Sharing in Worship

 In some of our churches, worship is traditional and formal; in others, services are contemporary and informal.
-You might encounter: organ music, Island gospel choirs, contemporary bands, ancient Psalms, café worship, "spirited conversations"...
+You might encounter: organ music, Pacific islands gospel choirs, contemporary bands, ancient Psalms, café worship, "spirited conversations"...

 What is Presbyterianism?

 Since their earliest beginnings in 16th century Europe and Scotland, Presbyterian churches have been committed to a number of basic values, which include: faith in Jesus Christ (both personal and corporate); a democratic approach to the structure and governance of the church; involvement in society; a freedom of belief and understanding; and the value of education.
 Our plan for the future builds on our history.
 We seek to have a Church made up of "healthy congregations", groups of lively Presbyterians with an outward focus, a sense of direction and an involving and shared leadership.

 The Presbyterian Church is part of the wider family of Christian churches.
 Our emphasis has been on the primacy of God in our lives and our belief that all people are equal in the sight of God.
 The Presbyterian Church seeks to follow Jesus Christ, who lived 2000 years ago and who, for us, has significant contemporary value.
 Statements of faith

 Our Church is one run by the minister and the elders in partnership.
 "Presbyterianism" means everybody is involved in decision-making at all levels.
 Our structure includes groups representing members of the Church.
 We have a particular partnership with Maori, Te Aka Puaho, and with other cultures including Pacific Island and Asian groups.
 Presbyterians believe in the 'priesthood of all believers'; the value of each individual.
 We are committed to a style of leadership that is accountable to and serves the people.
 Each person's contribution is valued, your ideas count.
 How is the Church organised?